raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Flow Control Considerations

-Because unacknowledged DSO messages do not generate an immediate response from the responder, if there is no other traffic flowing from the responder to the initiator, this can result in a 200ms delay before the TCP acknowledgment is sent to the initiator {{NagleDA}}.
+Because unidirectional DSO messages do not generate an immediate response from the responder, if there is no other traffic flowing from the responder to the initiator, this can result in a 200ms delay before the TCP acknowledgment is sent to the initiator {{NagleDA}}.
 If the initiator has another message pending, but has not yet filled its output buffer, this can delay